bookofproofs/bookofproofs.github.io/_sources/history/20th-century/menger.md

 * However Urysohn had died in a drowning accident before he could publish his work and Menger was not aware of it.
 * The severe lung disease forced Menger to spend more than a year in the sanatorium, but he returned to Vienna with important papers he had written on dimension while in the sanatorium and, advised by Hahn, completed his doctorate in 1924 with his thesis Über die Dimensionalität von Punktmengen Ⓣ(On the dimensionality of point sets).
 * This was not the only work Menger undertook at this time.
-* His father, Carl Menger, had died while Menger was in the sanatorium and had left the second edition of his book Grundsätze der Volkswirthschaftslehre Ⓣ(Principles of teaching economics) (1st  edition 1871) unfinished.
-* Menger completed his father's work and supervised the publication of the second edition which appeared in 1922.
 * By the time he had completed this work, Menger had gained considerable expertise in economics.
 * In March 1925 Menger was invited by L E J Brouwer to use his recently won Rockefeller Fellowship to come to the University of Amsterdam where he spent two years working as Brouwer's assistant.
 * In 1927 Menger was invited by Hahn to accept the chair of geometry at the University of Vienna when Kurt Reidemeister left for Königsberg.